girder/girder_worker/docs/index.rst

-Romanesco: A simple, flexible execution engine
+Girder Worker: A simple, flexible execution engine
 ==============================================

-What is Romanesco?
+What is Girder Worker?
 ------------------

-Romanesco is a python application for generic task execution.
+Girder Worker is a python application for generic task execution.
 It can be run within a `celery <http://docs.celeryproject.org/en/latest/index.html>`_ worker to provide a distributed batch job execution platform.